xrrocha/word-scrambler/README.md

 not a statement!

-Whenever all characters in the inner letter region are the same in the shuffled array and in the input string we have a false scrambling, and we must re-shuffle.
+Whenever all characters in the inner letter region are the same in the shuffled array and in the input text we have a false scrambling, and we must re-shuffle.

 The corresponding Kotlin code is arguably simpler and more readable despite